F5EMEA/oltra/use-cases/bigip-monitoring/README.md

 ```
 ./traffic.sh
 ```
+>**Note:** You might want to run the script multiple times to collect more logs/statistics.

 ### Step 3 - Review Dashboards in Grafana
 Once the script has been completed we should be able to observe the reports and see interesting data such as: